 You live in an age where building your personal brand is part of your job – whether you like it or not.
 Think of it as the online version of all those functions, networking events, dinners and (errgh) after-dinner drinks you’ve attended throughout your career.

 You know your job doesn’t stop when you close your laptop.
 And neither should the energy and attention you apply to your profession.

-Do you know where your personal brand is?
 Stop making excuses and give content creation a go.
 Pick something you’re fired up about and spend 3 hours writing a post for your LinkedIn profile.